Woman in mysterious surveillance video victim of sexual assault, broke free from bondage cuffs: police

 “She’s very distraught about this.
 She’s upset, she’s embarrassed, she’s in shock,” Spencer said.

-Collins has a history of sexual of sexual violence, FOX 26 Houston reported.
+Collins has a history of sexual violence, FOX 26 Houston reported.
 He was arrested in 2000 for “attempt to commit sexual assault.”

 Fox News’ Samuel Chamberlain and Ryan Gaydos contributed to this report.